coljac/netrunner-console/README.md

 **Netrunner Console** requires Python 3 and support for the curses library, which should work out of the box on any Unix or Mac OS system.
 Because of spotty support for ncurses, Microsoft Windows support is a little tricky, and is still being worked on.

+Download or clone the repository, then run:

+`python setup.py install`

 ### Card data
 The card information is taken from zaroth's [handy repository](https://github.com/zaroth/netrunner-cards-json).
 You can point **Netrunner Console** at an existing copy of this data, or it will download the data on first run.
 Updating the cards can be done
 Łukasz Dobrogowski